-After two days of travel, we arrive in Awassa, Ethiopia.
-We typically spend two full days at the Dale Center of H.O.P.E., two full days at the Boricha Center of H.O.P.E., then travel south to Sodo, Ethiopia and spend three days at the Shanto Center of H.O.P.E.
+After two days of travel, we arrive in Hawassa, Ethiopia.
+We typically spend one full day at each of the five Centers of H.O.P.E.
 Much of the day is spent simply being with the children.
 We visit their classrooms, help serve them lunch, do craft projects, and deliver sponsor gifts.
+We also follow up on Widow’s Hope and Community Development projects.
 In addition, we conduct home visits throughout the day where sponsors will be able to visit their child’s home and meet with their caregivers.
 Getting out into the village, seeing people’s lives, and having an opportunity to talk to the parent or caregiver is lifechanging.
 On these trips the days are long, full, and at times hard, but absolutely worth it and so full of joy!

 Will we be building anything?